KDE/sink/docs/storage.md

 The copy is necessary to guarantee that the file remains for the client/resource even if the resource removes the file on it's side as part of a sync.
 The copy could be optimized by using hardlinks, which is not a portable solution though.
 For some next-gen copy-on-write filesystems copying is a very cheap operation.

+A downside of having a file based design is that it's not possible to directly stream from a remote resource i.e. into the application memory, it always has to go via a file.

 ## Database choice
 By design we're interested in key-value stores or perhaps document databases.
 This is because a fixed schema is not useful for this design, which makes